 Anshar Wars 2

-It's not all about games, here's a few surprising things you might not have realised you can try out in virtual reality.
+It's not all about games, here's a few surprising things you might not have realised you can try out in virtual reality on the Gear VR.

 Make Jaunt one of your first Gear VR app downloads, it's one of a few live action libraries but the quality here is really high.
 Stream short experiences from backstage at concerts to 360-degree journalism from ABC News.

-A nice choice to get a hit of that travel rush without leaving the sofa, Streetview in VR is surprisingly easy to navigate with really great controls for selecting tourist attractions or natural beauty spots around the world and looking around the area.
-They are stills of course but it's still freaky when you re-visit a panorama that you've visited before.
+A nice choice to get a hit of that travel rush without leaving the sofa, VISO Places is surprisingly easy to navigate with really great controls for selecting tourist attractions or natural beauty spots around the world and looking around the area.
+They are stills, of course, but it's still freaky when you re-visit a panorama that you've visited before.

 Lots of people have complained that there's no way they would pick up a mobile VR headset without a browser and Samsung has listened.
 You can open up sites via voice or by selecting from favourites like YouTube.
 Use Gaze mode to select stuff but there's an onscreen keyboard too.
 It's in beta but works exactly as you would expect.